depeperwinkel

 Recipes

-This bahārāt has a very warm flavor, making it suitable for a variety of uses: dishes with or without meat, soups and stews, all types of meat, birds, and fish.
+This bahārāt has a very warm flavor, making it suitable for various applications: dishes with or without meat, soups and stews, all types of meat, poultry, and fish.
 Bahārāt is an excellent rub.

 Features: